 In our experience of maintaining and replacing garage door springs in Northglenn, Boulder and the surrounding area, good quality springs can be expected to last for around 7-9 years or so before they will need replacing.
 However, the exact length of time will depend on a number of factors: poor quality springs could wear out in as little as a year, and springs on garage doors that are opened and closed far more frequently than normal will also wear out or fail considerably sooner.
-There are a couple of tests that can be performed to determine whether your springs need replacing but before we get into that, let’s look at the two main types of springs that are commonly used in garage door opening mechanisms.
+There are a couple of tests that can be performed to determine whether your garage door springs need replacing but before we get into that, let’s look at the two main types of springs that are commonly used in garage door opening mechanisms.

 If your garage door opener uses torsion springs, you will find that the springs are mounted directly above the door.
 Torsion springs usually come in pairs and as your door closes, each spring turns, so that when your garage door is fully closed, the torsion springs are storing a considerable amount of energy.
 This energy is used to lift the door up when you open it.
-Our garage door service Northglenn team recommends installing door opening mechanisms with torsion springs as they are sturdier than extension springs and will last longer.
+Our garage door service Northglenn team recommends installing garage door opening mechanisms with torsion springs as they are sturdier than extension springs and will last longer.
 Studies have shown that extension springs are normally good for around 10,000 cycles whereas torsion springs may last up to 15,000 or even 20,000 cycles before they need to be replaced.

 If your door opening mechanism uses extension springs, these will be mounted either side of the door, often above the tracks.
 They will be connected to each corner of the bottom of the door by cables.
 Extension springs stretch as the door is closed so that when it is fully closed, they are fully extended.
 The stored energy this produces is used to pull the door open: the extension springs contract when you press the button on your remote to open the door, pulling the door up into the fully open position.
 As extension springs are constantly being stretched and left in a fully extended position, they are subject to more wear and tear than torsion springs.
 This fact, added to the sturdier build quality of torsion springs we noted above, is the reason that many homeowners prefer torsion springs.
-However, good quality extension springs in a well-designed door opening mechanism will still serve you well for around 7 years, assuming that you open your garage door 4 times a day on average.
+However, good quality extension springs in a well-designed door opening mechanism will still serve you well for around 7 years, assuming that you open your garage door four times a day on average.

 Testing Torsion Springs